Keto drinks – the best and the worst

 Drinks with green numbers are good keto options.
 Drinks with asterisks have some special caveats.
 Read on for details.

-If you have diabetes or insulin resistance, avoid all sugary soft drinks in order to keep your blood glucose stable and insulin levels low.
+If you have diabetes or insulin resistance, avoid all sugary soft drinks in order to keep your blood glucose stable and improve your health.4

 Over the last 40 years, diet sodas — without calories or carbs — have had a huge market around the world, promoting the idea that you can have a sugary-tasting beverage without any of the harms and consequences of real sugar.
 Alas, it is not that simple.